tobijegede/jegede-portfolio/transitviz.md

 ## Step 5: Build Your Solution (Voila!)

 Taking all of the insight gained from the critique and from feedback to my wireframing, here's my final visualization.

 ### Final Visualization:

 <div class="flourish-embed flourish-chart" data-src="visualisation/7769283"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+### Reflection

+One of the difficult things in creating this final visualization was deciding how to reduce the number of colors of the graph.
+I ultimately settled on doing a comparison of inland vs costal cities, rather than having a different color for each of the cities.

 ### References